MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Database-Deadlocks.md

 ms-prod: "dynamics-nav-2017"
 ---
 # Monitoring SQL Database Deadlocks
 You can set up the system to log deadlocks that occur in the SQL database.
 The deadlocks are recorded in the Windows Event Log of computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].
 The log entries provide information about the C/AL code that was run when the deadlock occurred, along with the deadlock report from SQL Server.
-This information can help you identify and resolve problem areas in the application design, .
+This information can help you identify and resolve problem areas in the application design.

 ## About Deadlocks
 Deadlocks can prevent users from completing tasks in the [!INCLUDE[navnow](includes/navnow_md.md)] client.
 A deadlock occurs when two or more processes or transactions block each other from continuing because each has locked a database resource that the other transaction needs.
 SQL Server handles deadlocks by terminating and rolling back transactions that were started after the first transaction.